 Use the opendialog object to select a file of a specific type or folder from a standard dialog window.
 To choose a folder, use the "fold" type. opendialog reports the entire pathname of the file or folder chosen, which can be passed to any Max object after the word or .

 Use this argument to list audio files (AIFF, NeXT/Sun, and WAV, along with some generic data file types).
 Jitter Appendix A lists all the files that can be opened.

-One or more symbols set the list of file types that determine which files are listed by the opendialog object.
+One or more symbols set the list of file types or file extensions (beginning with '.') that determine which files are listed by the opendialog object.